top 0

 Seed

-This beloved boutique grocer in Sai Kung contains all your kitchen staples such as grains, seeds, spices, teas, as well as soaps and detergents.
-Everything here is naturally packaging-free, so have your bottles or Mason jars on hand to take home some of Seed’s homemade sunscreen and hand wash.
+This beloved boutique grocer in Sai Kung contains all of your regular kitchen staples such as grains, seeds, spices, and teas, as well as soap and detergent.
+Everything here is naturally packaging-free, so have your bottles or Mason jars on hand to take home your buys, such as some of Seed’s homemade sunscreen and hand wash.
 Seed also caters to your four-legged friends, because why shouldn’t pets be environmentally conscious as well?
-We think their stainless steel reusable coffee capsules are a particularly good investment.
+We think the stainless steel reusable coffee capsules are a particularly good investment.
 No more forgetting to return your used pods to Nespresso and then feeling guilty about it!

 Slowood